vinitkumar/.vim/Readme.md

 source ~/.vim/parts/gvimui.vim

-" Autoreload Macvim whenever one of the settings is changed au!
-BufWritePost .gvimrc so %
+" Autoreload Macvim whenever one of the settings is changed a" Autoreload Macvim whenever one of the settings is changed au!
+BufWritePost .gvimrc so % au!
+BufWritePost  ~/.vim/parts/gvim_general.vim so %
 ```

 And that's it.
 It is more concise and more maintainable than before.
 The goal of this setup